galenguyer/galenguyer.com-zola.v2/content/bpd.md

 +++
-title = "Borderline Personality Disorder" description = "The DSM-V Criteria and Information oabout Borderline Personality Disorder, with some extra information as well" template = "pages/bpd.html"
+title = "Borderline Personality Disorder" description = "The DSM-V Criteria and Information about Borderline Personality Disorder, with some extra information as well" template = "pages/bpd.html"
 +++